wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 * Managing print-friendly version client-side

 ## Attend a meeting
-Community meeting will take the form of code sprint every Tuesday from 9h30 to 15h30 at 200 promenade le Portage, Gatineau, Room 2D302.
+Community meetings will take the form of code sprint every Tuesday from 9h30 to 15h30 at 200 promenade le Portage, Gatineau, Room 2D302.
 To join, contact Pierre Dubois, on GCcollab, on GCconnex or on Twitter via @duboi5p.

 | Location | Date and time                           | Venue                                                 |
 |----------|-----------------------------------------|-------------------------------------------------------|